siddharthSharma102/fer2013/README.md

 ### **8. Which dataset have you used.**
 ***fer2013.csv[287.13mb]***  with 0 to 6 emotions and 34034 unique values- emotion detection dataset is used here (https://drive.google.com/uc?id=1X60B-uR3NtqPd4oosdotpbDgy8KOfUdr&export=download)

 **Emotions are:-**
- 0 - denotes angry
+ 0 - denotes angry,
- 1 - denotes disgusted
+ 1 - denotes disgusted,
- 2 - denotes fearful
+ 2 - denotes fearful,
- 3 - happy
+ 3 - happy,
- 4 -sad
+ 4 - sad,
- 5-surprised and
+ 5 - surprised,
- 5-Neutral
+ 5 - Neutral,

 # **Prerequisites For The Project :**